echemdb/svgdigitizer/doc/index.md

 In order to recover the underlying data, first the plot is imported in a vector graphics program, such as [Inkscape](https://inkscape.org/).
-The curve is traced with *regular bezier path* and two points are marked with a group of textlabel and line on each axis to define the coordinate system.
+The curve is traced with *regular bezier paths* and two points and text labels are created and grouped for each axis to define the coordinate system.
 The curve should be assigned a text label.
-Additonal labels describing the data can be provided anywhere in the SVG file.
-The resulting file looks as follows:
+Additional labels describing the data can be provided anywhere in the SVG file.
+The resulting file looks as follows.

 ![files/images/example_plot_p0_demo.png](files/images/example_plot_p0_demo.png)